 A chronic cough is a cough that lasts for 8 weeks or more.
 It’s usually caused by an underlying condition, such as allergies or heartburn, and usually goes away after the underlying condition is treated.

-- Are you wheezing (making a whistling sound when you breathe in)?
+- Wheezing (making a whistling sound when you breathe in)

 CAUSES & RISK FACTORS

 Several lifestyle and health conditions can cause chronic cough, including:

 - Postnasal drip (the mucus that drains down the back of your throat from the back of your nose